SAKryukov/microtonal-fabric/article/multitouch/article.md

 In the approach discussed, the application of the present multitouch solution is not limited to musical keyboards.
 The view model of the keyboard lools like a collection of HTML or SVG elemets with two states: "activated" (down) or "deactivated" (up).
 The states can be modified by the user or by software in many different ways.
 First, let's consider the entire problem.

-## Keyboard Keys are not Like Buttons!
+## The Problem: Keyboard Keys are not Like Buttons!

 So, why the multitouch control of the keyboard presents some problem.
 Well, it would be not a problem at all, but inertia of thinking could lead us in a wrong direction.